-Wine and cruising sounds like the perfect combination if you ask me, and Celebrity Cruises have decided to combine the two, with a series of cruises from Southampton that takes in the famous wine producing regions of France, Spain and Portugal.
-All that's missing is some good cheese and a comfy chair...
+Wine and cruising sounds like the perfect combination and Celebrity Cruises have decided to combine the two, with a series of cruises from Southampton that takes in the famous wine producing regions of France, Spain and Portugal.

 The Cruises

-The cruise are all onboard the recently refurbished Celebrity Constellation, but we'll come to the ship later, and they capture the finest wine producing regions in Western Europe.
-Whether visiting the vineyards and regions close to the ports or taking the extensive shore excursions taking you into the heart of the regions, there will be something for everyone — there is even a three day land tour, form Paris to Bordeaux.
+The cruises are all onboard the recently refurbished Celebrity Infinity and they capture the finest wine producing regions in Western Europe.
+Whether visiting the vineyards and regions close to the ports or taking the extensive shore excursions taking you into the heart of the regions, there will be something for everyone — there is even a three day land tour, from Paris to Bordeaux.

 Each sailing offers at least three over night stays so you can visit the area in full and make the most of the local hospitality as well the local produce.